Divorce Mediation in Arizona: How to Simplify Your Divorce

 After mediation, the divorce process can move forward at a relatively fast pace.
 In most states, after you and your spouse reach an agreement in mediation , all that remains is for one of you to file the divorce paperwork with the court.
 The judge will review your agreement and make any necessary adjustments, but you will not have to appear in court again.
 Your divorce should be final within a few weeks or months.

 If you have questions about mediating your divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.
 We can put that experience to work to mediate your Arizona divorce.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.